fonoster/routr/mods/connect/CONNECT.md

 **Brief Description**

-The `Connect Processor` is a Routr Processor carries the neccesary logic to implement the SIP Connect v1.2 implementation.
-For the purpose of this implementation we are going to have named routing types.
-For example Ingress Routing(IR) for calls comming from the PSTN, Egress Routing (ER) for calls going out to the PSTN, and Intra-Domain Routing (IDR) for internal calling.
+The `Connect Processor` is a Routr Processor that carries the necessary logic to implement the SIP Connect v1.2 implementation.
+For this implementation, we are going to have named routing types.
+For example, Ingress Routing(IR) for calls coming from the PSTN, Egress Routing (ER) for calls going out to the PSTN, and Intra-Domain Routing (IDR) for internal calling.

 **Functional Requirements**